 The State Purchasing Policy aims to ensure that the benefits of Government purchasing are maximised.
 The policy is not prescriptive and provides scope for individual agencies to conduct their procurement activities in a manner that enables the agency to link its procurement activities with Government priorities.

-The Purchasing Procedures (Assessors), in conjunction with sections 144 and 145 of the Accreditation Act, provide a framework for the Board to:
+The purchasing procedures, in conjunction with sections 129 and 130 of the Act, provide a framework for the Board to:

-- recruit suitably qualified and experienced persons as assessors;
+- recruit suitably qualified and experienced persons as authorised persons;

-- assign assessments to particular assessors in an appropriate manner; and
+- assign assessments to particular authorised persons in an appropriate manner; and

 - provide fair remuneration for the work that gives an appropriate level of assurance to the Board about receiving value for money.